liammclennan/withouttheloop/contents/articles/2019-01-27-estimate-without-estimating/index.md

 > "Every project contains uncertainty.
 If it doesn’t you shouldn’t be doing it — it’s already been solved!" -- [Dan North](https://dannorth.net/2013/08/08/blink-estimation/)

 If you prefer data, the CHAOS report has found consistently that 75% of projects are late/over budget or failed.
-Even a proponent of estimates, Steve McConnell, suggests that a "good" estimate should be within 25% of the actual value, 75% of the time.
-I estimate a project will cost $100,000 and run the project four times.
-If I am estimating as well as is possible the project should cost between $75,000 and $125,000 three of the four times.
-That is not much better than an order of magnitude estimate.
-It is certainly not what people have in mind when they ask me for an "accurate estimate" (an oxymoron by the way).
+Even a proponent of estimates, Steve McConnell, says, "we have come to value project control over project estimation, as a means of achieving predictability".

 All of that is to say why we cannot predict the amount of effort required to deliver a particular, defined feature.
 Here is an even bigger problem.
 People want estimates before they commit to an initiative.
 In the agile world an initiative is a problem to solve - there is no particular defined feature.
 Unless we are doing big-design-up-front and prematurely committing to a solution of a problem not yet well understood there isn't even anything to estimate.
 It's like asking my builder to accurately estimate my renovation defined as "more space and brighter colours".